Hear It Again, For The First Time

 Wendy grew up in Connecticut and has been performing since her debut community theater role at the age of 8 as a frog in a well where she literally had to sit most of the play inside a tight container emerging only to ask for kisses.
 Other theater stints include found-object puppetry for Lunatique Fantastique and writing/performing sketch comedy for the Farce Side Comedy Hour at Arizona State University.
 She's thrilled to be pursuing her current passion, improv, and performing at the Un-Scripted Theater Company where she's sat in the audience and watched for many years (emerging only to ask for kisses).

 Bonnie Kate Wolf is a Bay Area native who recently moved home from London.
 She's been doing improv since middle school, and likes to think she's improved.
-At Un-Scripted Theater Company, she guested in Let It Snow 2018, In Case You Missed It, and Oregon Trials.
-For the 2019 season, she'll be guesting in Mixtape, World Premiere, and Remote Control Freak.
+At Un-Scripted Theater Company, she guested in Let It Snow 2018, In Case You Missed It, Oregon Trials, Mixtape, World Premiere, and Remote Control Freak, with Holly Jolly coming up this winter.
 She performed with Un-Scripted at the West Coast Musical Improv Festival 2019.
-You might say she enjoys singing.
 She performs regularly with Well Endowed, a local improv troupe, and trained at BATS Improv.
 Professionally, Bonnie Kate is a brand designer at OpenTable.
 For fun, she knits sweaters, sings a cappella, and plays with her puppy.
 She plays ukulele because guitars are too big for her hands.

 Joe Balfantz is a Bay Area improviser focusing on strong storytelling and fun characters, throwing in a dash of singing along the way!
 Joe was trained at BATS, starting in 2014, and has been making things up ever since!
 Joe is currently a member of All That Jazz and the director and co-producer of On Tap, in addition to guesting with RagTag Improv.